 Medway is located in south-eastern England and has a population of 264,000.
 Approximately 1,500 Gypsies and Travellers live in Medway, one of the largest populations in the UK.
 In addition, 4,000-5,000 Roma, primarily from Czechia and Slovakia, are concentrated in areas of cheap, low-quality private sector housing.
 Housing and overcrowding are some of the main challenges for the Roma population in Medway, in addition to limited interaction with social services.
 Roma, Gypsies and Travellers all face challenges such as unemployment, illiteracy, low levels of education, and difficulties in accessing public services, and in the case of Roma also limited English language abilities.

-The objective of LERI is to bring together various stakeholders and Roma communities to build capacity and increase Roma involvement in educational projects.
-LERI is working particularly intensively with the local authorities and the local secondary school.
+The objective of the project is to bring together various stakeholders and Roma communities to build capacity and increase Roma involvement in educational projects.
+The project is working particularly intensively with the local authorities and the local secondary school.
 Read more: English (pdf)

 Download: Medway locality study - English (pdf)